INTERSECT-training/testing/episodes/refactor-for-testing.md

 most of pytest, there is a lot more we aren't covering like mixing parameters and fixtures.

 Here is the parameterized version of `test_rects_overlap_permutations`.
-I added the unicode rectangle images because I already made them above and it seemed like a shame to not reuse.
-Normally I wouldn't spend time making them and instead use a text descriptor, e.g. "Corners overlap".
+We added the unicode rectangle images because we had already made them above and it seemed like a shame to not reuse.
+Normally you wouldn't spend time making them and instead use a simple text descriptor, e.g. "Corners overlap".
 ```python
 rectangle_strs = ['''
 ┌───┐